 - covering young people until age 26 through their parents’ policies.

-I will continue to be a forceful and vocal advocate for replacing the ACA with health care legislation aimed at reducing health care costs, improving choices, reforming liability laws to put the needs of patients first, and ensuring there are enough doctors to care for American families.
+I will continue to be a forceful and vocal advocate for replacing the ACA with health care legislation aimed at reducing health care costs, improving choices and reforming liability laws to put the needs of patients first, and ensuring there are enough doctors to care for American families.
 I believe we can accomplish these goals by empowering patients and doctors, instead of turning more control over to the federal government, and I will continue to push for the right kind of reforms.